sagudev/color/README.md

 </div>

-The Color library provides functionality for ...
+The Color library provides functionality for representing, converting, parsing, serializing, and manipulating colors in a variety of color spaces.
+It closely follows the [CSS Color Level 4] draft spec.

 ## Minimum supported Rust Version (MSRV)